ldynia/workshop-github-fundamentals/README.md

   #### What is a Pull Request?

   A pull request (PR) is a feature of a git hosting service that allows to create a contribution to the repository.
-PRs allow the maintainer of a repository to review, ask for comments, edit or even discard submitted work.
+PRs allow the maintainer of a repository to review, ask for comments, edit, or even discard submitted work.
 I like to think of a PR as a tangible unit of work in a collaborative world of code.

 </details>